We need you to help Britain go green

 Smart meters use wireless networks to communicate within your home, to show your energy use on your in-home display, and to communicate with each other.

 Your gas smart meter only sends readings as far as your electricity smart meter, which then uses the same type of secure network as mobile phones, in order to send both of your meter readings to us.
+If we only supply your gas for your property we can install a link to your existing electricity meter without swapping it out as it needs to receive power.

 Should I get a smart meter?